zeeshan0699/Clinical-Trial-Analysis/README.md

 # **Clinical Trials Data Analysis & Dashboard Report**

 ## **Project Overview**
-This project analyzes clinical trial trends, sponsor contributions, and patient enrollment patterns using data from Aero Data Lab.
+This project analyzes clinical trial trends, sponsor contributions, and patient enrollment patterns using data from **Aero Data Lab**.
 The objective is to uncover insights into trial success rates, phase distribution, and research focus areas through an interactive Power BI dashboard.

-The data source for this analysis is **Aero Data Lab**, which provides detailed records of clinical trials globally.

 The project was executed in three primary stages:
 - **Data Cleaning & Preparation**: Used Python libraries (**Pandas, NumPy**) to clean, structure, and preprocess the data.